opennextjs/opennextjs-aws/README.md

 CloudFront lets your pass all headers to the server function.
 But by doing so, the `Host` header is also passed along to the server function.
 And API Gateway would reject the request.
 There is no way to configure CloudFront too pass **all but `Host` header**.

-To workaround the issue, the middleware function JSON encodes all request headers into the `x-op-middleware-request-headers` header.
+To work around the issue, the middleware function JSON encodes all request headers into the `x-op-middleware-request-headers` header.
 And all response headers into the `x-op-middleware-response-headers` header.
-The server function will then decodes the headers.
+The server function will then decode the headers.

 Note that the `x-op-middleware-request-headers` and `x-op-middleware-response-headers` headers need to be added to CloudFront distribution's cache policy allowed list.